• PROGRAM

 14:00 – 15:40 THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION THEMATIC SESSION

-Qualitative approaches of activity Questioning methodological and epistemological perspectives Practices in Psychotherapy Nations, identity and conflict Mental health in times of crisis Visual and arts‑based methodological approaches Subjective perspectives on health
+Qualitative approaches of activity Questioning methodological and epistomological perspectives in Qualitative Research Practices in Psychotherapy Nations, identity and conflict Mental health in times of crisis Visual and arts‑based methodological approaches Subjective perspectives on health

 15:40 – 16:40 POSTER SESSION